elementalsecurity/sec-arch/05_frameworks_and_standards/EU Regulations/dora.md

 ## Strategic Impact

 DORA sets a new benchmark for cyber resilience in finance.
 It mandates a proactive, risk-informed, and testable approach to ICT security.
-Architects must enable systemic resilience—not just for compliance, but for operational continuity and trust in an increasingly digitized financial sector.
+Architects must enable systemic resilience and not just for compliance, but for operational continuity and trust in an increasingly digitized financial sector.